kemball/karkadann/README.md

 Does exactly what it sounds like.
 Takes just one minute for a 10Mb genome, counting time taken for prodigal, merging the features together, writing all the stuff to the database.
 Prodigal takes 20-40 seconds no matter what.
 Picks a genome name from the description of the genbank file.
 Reads the assembly accession number off DBLINK.
 Could cross-reference against Biosample in the future if that is required or interesting.

+####`assimilate_from_fasta(fastafile)`

+Does exactly what it sounds like.
+Takes a fasta file of contigs and tries to make educated guesses about what the organism name etc is likely to be.
+Mostly gets it wrong, but it tries.
+Annotates and saves to the database.

 Will write another helper that slurps data out of the gcf database.

 ####`make_standard(records)`